John Birch (engineer): Marlborough Engineering Limited

 In 1908 Birch worked with Miles Cheesman at Birch and Co, Blenheim, New Zealand.
 He started his own firm, Marlborough Engineering Limited, in 1912.
 There he developed and constructed a motor car, which he named Marlborough after the province, between 1912 and 1920.
 It was a touring car, had a four-cylinder engine with a four-inch bore and seven-inch stroke, five main bearings, and full force feed lubrication.
 Valves were two-and-a-half inches across the face, cam lift was half an inch.
-The Marlborough was thought to be capable of over a 100 miles an hour on a good straight road with a good set of tyres.
+The Marlborough was thought to be capable of over 100 miles an hour on a good straight road with a good set of tyres.
 In the same period he also built several marine and stationary engines, plus the huge marine engine which ended up in a Mr McManaway's launch the Marlborough.
 James Fuller of Seddon bought the first Marlborough car in 1920.
 It lasted up to the 1940s when it was broken up for scrap.
 Only the motor remained and this is now held in a Blenheim's Brayshaw Heritage Park.

 In 1915 Birch is believed to have created a shrapnel shell for the New Zealand Army.
 Newspaper reports of the day refer to George Birch of Blenheim as being its creator.